 For A Decade of Sin: 11 Years of Bloodshot Records

-42 song, 2 disc collection with a 24-page color booklet
+42 song, 2 disc collection swaddeld in a snazzy tri-fold package and a 24-page color booklet--try downloading that!

 A rowdy collection of music that exists between the clearly defined genres, nestled in the dark, nebulous cracks where punk and country and soul and pop and bluegrass and rock mix and mingle and mutate.